Jeremiah-Rojas/Malicious-Script/README.md

 | where FolderPath has_any ("Users", "Temp", "Downloads")
 ```
 Rule 2:
-This detection rule is triggered when 'AutoIt.exe' launches 'calc.exe'.
+This detection rule is triggered when `AutoIt.exe` launches `calc.exe`.
 The way I know to search with these parameters is because these processes are common given the attack scenario.
 I created the detection rule using the following query:
 ```kql
 DeviceProcessEvents